TUW-GEO/ecmwf_models/docs/install.rst

 .. code-block:: shell

   # Either install required conda packages manually
-  conda install -c conda-forge numpy netCDF4 pyproj pygrib xarray
+  conda install -c conda-forge pandas pygrib netcdf4 scipy pyresample xarray
   # Or use the provided environment file to install all dependencies
   conda env update -f environment.yml

+After installing all conda dependencies, install the ecmwf-models package and its pip-dependencies.

 .. code-block:: shell

-  # Install the ecmwf-models package and pip-dependencies
   pip install ecmwf_models

 This will also try to install pygrib for reading the ERA grib files.
 If this